Wheatfield with Crows

 Wheatfield with Crows (Korenveld met kraaien) is a July 1890 painting by Vincent van Gogh.
 It has been cited by several critics as one of his greatest works.

-It is commonly stated that this was van Gogh's final painting because Vincente Minnelli’s 1956 biopic Lust for Life depicts van Gogh painting it shortly before killing himself.
+It is commonly stated that this was Van Gogh's final painting.
+This association was popularized by Vincente Minnelli’s 1956 biopic Lust for Life, which depicts Van Gogh painting it immediately before shooting himself.
 His final painting in actuality was Tree Roots.
 The evidence of his letters suggests that Wheatfield with Crows was completed around 10 July and predates such paintings as Auvers Town Hall on 14 July 1890 and Daubigny's Garden.
 Moreover, Jan Hulsker has written that a painting of harvested wheat, Field with Stacks of Wheat (F771), must be a later painting.

 Provenance

-The Van Gogh Museum's Wheatfield with Crows was painted in July 1890, in the last weeks of van Gogh's life.
-Many have claimed it as his last painting, while it is also possible Tree Roots, or the previously mentioned Daubigny's Garden, was his final painting.
+The Van Gogh Museum's Wheatfield with Crows was painted in July 1890, in the last weeks of Van Gogh's life.
+Many have claimed it as his last painting, while it is likely that Tree Roots was his final painting.

 Wheat Field with Crows, made on a double-square canvas, depicts a dramatic, cloudy sky filled with crows over a wheat field.
 A sense of isolation is heightened by a central path leading nowhere and by the uncertain direction of flight of the crows.
 The windswept wheat field fills two-thirds of the canvas.
 Jules Michelet, one of van Gogh's favorite authors, wrote of crows: "They interest themselves in everything, and observe everything.
 The ancients, who lived far more completely than ourselves in and with nature, found it no small profit to follow, in a hundred obscure things where human experience as yet affords no light, the directions of so prudent and sage a bird."
 Kathleen Erickson finds the painting as expressing both sorrow and a sense of his life coming to an end.
 The crows are used by van Gogh as a symbol of death and rebirth, or of resurrection.
 The road, in contrasting colors of red and green, is said by Erickson to be a metaphor for a sermon he gave based on Bunyan's The Pilgrim's Progress where the pilgrim is sorrowful that the road is so long, yet rejoices because the Eternal City waits at the journey's end.